pimonteiro/pimonteiro.github.io/about/index.md

 </figure>

 Hey!
 My name is Filipe Monteiro, also known as **Pi** (yes, **THAT** π).
 I was born in 1998, February 28, at Guimarães, Portugal.
-Right now i am studying "Software Engineering" at Minho University in Braga, Portugal, and I am currently on my second year (of five, still  a loooooong way).
+Right now I am studying "Software Engineering" at Minho University in Braga, Portugal, and I am currently on my second year (total of five, still  a loooooong way).

-I gained my passion for programming and computer science when i was around 14 years old, where i learned a basic language, Pascal, until it became to complex for me to continue (learning it without any help was hard).
-So, after ending High School i immediatly knew what i wanted to do in the future: PROGRAMMING.
+I gained my passion for programming and computer science when I was around 14 years old, where I learned a basic language, Pascal, until it became to complex for me to continue (learning it without any help was hard).
+So, after ending High School I immediatly knew what I wanted to do in the future: PROGRAMMING.

 By the way, check some of my [projects](https://github.com/pimonteiro?tab=repositories)!!